sourceoptics/source_optics/README.md

 A few small guidelines to keep things easy to manage.

-0) While not required, it is strongly encouraged that all contributors should join the mailing list, so they can keep track of larger changes going down the pipe, that are sometimes difficult to describe in GitHub or twitter posts.
+0) While not required, it is strongly encouraged that all contributors should join the mailing list, so they can keep track of larger changes and project themes, that are sometimes difficult to describe in GitHub or twitter posts.
 If you are on twitter, you may also wish to follow @SourceOptics.

 1) Contributions should be by github pull request on a seperate branch per topic.
 Please do not combine features.
 Rebase your pull requests to keep them up to date and avoid merges in the git history.

 2) We care a lot about managing the surface area of the application to keep it easy to maintain and operate, and this project should move pretty fast.
 To keep frustrations over repeated work low, discussion of feature ideas *prior* to submitting a pull request is  encouraged (i.e. what do you think about X, how should this be implemented?).
 For bugfixes, feel free to submit code directly.
 If you make a database change, you must check in a new Django migrations file.

 3) Please do not send any submissions to tweak PEP8, pylint, or other code preferences.
 Management will do that periodically, this breaks source code attribution.
-Similarly, do not submit additions to add packaging or integration with third party build or test services.
+Similarly, do not submit additions to add packaging, deployment, or integration with third party build or test services, as these are site specific preferences and we will not be maintaining multiple offshoots.

-4) Any addition of new database fields must also add a Django migration in the same pull request.

 Thank you!